TiagoValdrich/beneficiary-api/README.md

 ## Running the application locally

 For running the application on your local environment you'll need to have NodeJS installed in order to run it.
-As the project was developed with version `14.16.1`, I strongly recommend using this version to avoid possible problems.
+As the project was developed with version `14.16.1`, I strongly recommend using the same version to avoid possible problems.

 If you have [nvm](https://github.com/nvm-sh/nvm) installed, you can simply run the following commands to prepare your NodeJS environment: